MyHealth.Alberta.ca Network

 • Promote a flexible learning environment by recognizing the different learning styles among students.

-• Develop teaching strategies that compliment different learning styles.
+• Develop teaching strategies that complement different learning styles.

 • Educate yourself about the diverse issues of students and their families.